Business Intuition:

 Business intuition is the ability to access your subconscious for business purposes, which enhances creativity, innovation, and your power to handle change.
 Business intuition is the bridge between your subconscious and rational mind; it connects the rich field of information in your subconscious to your business thinking.
 By picking up subtle cues and unapparent connections, it helps you to succeed at strategic planning, entrepreneurship, leadership, and decision-making.
 It is rooted in your personal experiences, know-how, and subconscious field of information.

-Why Is Business Intuition Important Today?
+Why Intuition in Business Is Important Today?

-Here's why business intuition is important:
+Here’s why business intuition is essential for modern leaders:

 Benefits of Business Intuition